ZhaoYilin/molgrid/README.md

 ## Overview

 MolGrid is a lightweight Python library designed to generate high-quality real-space integration grids for density functional theory (DFT) calculations.
-It provides a flexible framework for creating atomic and molecular grids, with support for Becke grid pruning to optimize computational efficiency.
+It provides a flexible framework for creating atomic and molecular grids, with support for Becke grid partition to optimize computational efficiency.

 ## Features

 - **Atomic Grids**: Generate radial and angular grids for individual atoms
 - **Molecular Grids**: Combine atomic grids to form molecular integration grids
-- **Becke Pruning**: Optimize grid points using Becke atomic partition weights
+- **Becke Partition**: Optimize grid points using Becke atomic partition weights
 - **Flexible Parameters**: Customize radial shells and angular points for each atom
 - **Integration Support**: Calculate electron density and other properties on the grid
 - **PySCF Integration**: Compatible with PySCF for electronic structure calculations